 The LCD-2 Classic is the “least” expensive LCD Audeze produced, retailing for $799 and $599 at its introduction.
-It is meant as a flashback to the “original” Audeze house sound, during the non-fazor Era (pre-2014 since first Fazored LCD2-3s were produced in December 2013).
+It is meant as a flashback to the “original” Audeze house sound, during the non-fazor Era (pre-2014 since first Fazor LCD2-3s were first produced in December 2013).

 ○ Release : 2017

 ○ Type : Over-ear / Open-back

 ○ Impedance : 70 Ohms